MaxMascini/Portfolio/index.md

 ## Max Mascini's Portfolio
 ### About Me
-Hello and welcome to my coding and data manipulation portfolio!
+Hello, my name is Max and welcome to my coding and data manipulation portfolio!

-My name is Max Mascini, I am an undergraduate student completing my BSc in Neuroscience and Dalhousie University.
+I am an undergraduate student currently completing my BSc in Neuroscience at Dalhousie University in Nova Scotia.
-I have a keen interests in neurotechnology, brain-computer interfacing, machine learning, and classification.
+I am very interested in neurotechnology, brain-computer interfacing, machine learning, and classification.

-I currently my experience is mostly in Python and R:
-- Python libraries I have experience with: numpy, pandas, scikit-learn, MNE
+Currently, I am doing an independent project investigating different linear classifiers' performance using data collected with a novel hybrid BCI paradigm.
+The goal is to give general advice on the differences that well-known linear classification algorithms can have on performance across different stimulus conditions and participants to improve BCI performance moving forward.

 ### Code Snippets/Graphics:
 - [Data Cleaning](Data_cleaning.md)